Scrivito/scrivito-neoletter-form-widgets/readme.md

 The `Form Rating` widget integrates a rating control into your form, allowing users to provide ratings for a particular item or experience.

 ### Properties
+The `Form Rating` widget has the following properties divided into several tabs:

+- "General" tab
   - Label: Set the label for the rating control.
   - Field name: Define the field name for the rating.
   - Help text: Provide optional help text for the rating control.
+- "Stylings" tab
+  - Hover effect: Previews icon selection on hover.
+  - Size: Choose the size of the icon.
+  - Color: Choose the color for selected icons i.e. Default, Primary, Secondary and Custom .
+  - Custom Hex Color: Specify a custom hex color.
+- "Icon" tab:
+  - Allows changing the icon for the rating control.

 ### Validation
 - This rating widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`.
+- Custom hex color must be a valid hexadecimal color if the color type is set to `Custom`.

+### Note
+The colors for "Primary" and "Secondary" are retrieved from Bootstrap variables `--bs-primary` and `--bs-secondary`, respectively.
+If these Bootstrap variables are not found, the widget will fallback to using `#f03a47` (for "Secondary") and `#5c9dcd` (for "Primary") as default colors.
+The CSS representation for these defaults is: `var(--bs-secondary, #f03a47)` and `var(--bs-primary, #5c9dcd)`.
 ## Form Select Widget
 <img src="images/form_select_preview.png"  width="350" alt="Screenshot">